Sharanya2019/Telegram_ChatBot/README.md

 # telegrambot
 1. Create a bot in telegram:

    Go to @BotFather and click /start and type /newbot and give it a name.
-Then choose a username and get the token which has to be placed in <<YOUR-TOKEN>> place in the code
+Then choose a username and get the token which has to be placed in "YOUR-TOKEN" place in the code

 2. Install required packages: